7- A solved problem 12-1 for bearing connections.

 Tensile Failure nominal load by rupture for solved problem 12-1.

 For case b) where Area gross- 2*diameter*thickness of the plate.
-Anet =12*1/2- 2*(1))*1/2.Anet=5 inch2, since we are dealing with the net area then we use Fult, which is=58 ksi.Rn=5*58=290 kips.
+Anet =12*1/2- 2*(1))*1/2.

 Remember from the tension area lecture that Aeffective=U*Anet, U=1 for plates, then Aeff=1*5=5 inch2.
 But now φ=0.75, and Ω=2 .φ*Rn=0.75*290=217.50 kips.
 While Rn/Ω=290/2=145 kips.

-Solved problem 12-1, Tensile failure by rupture.
+Solved problem 12-1, factored Tensile strength by yielding

 The calculation of bearing for solved problem 12-1.

-The diameter of bolts=7/8″, the hole diameter is the bolt diameter plus 1/16″, and the diameter hole equals 15/16″.
-The inner spacing=2 2/3 DB.
+The diameter of bolts=7/8″, the hole diameter is the bolt diameter plus 1/16″, and the diameter hole equals 15/16″—the inner spacing is 2 2/3 db.

-To check the requirement of the edge distance, there is Table J3.4 for a 7/8″ bolt, the required edge distance is 1/18″
+To check the requirement of the edge distance, there is Table J3.4 for a 7/8″ bolt; the required edge distance is 1/18″

-Minimum spacing requirements.
+Minimum spacing requirements for bolts.

 Minimum edge distance clause from the specification.